Trongate PHP Framework Docs

 Constructors?
 Optional.

 Multiple Classes?
-Don’t do it!
+Don’t.

 Copy.
 Paste.
 Works.
 No require_once hell.